DRPBioAlgoExplore/python-bio-algos/problems/README.md

     - What are some good ideas for mutation operations?
     - What about crossover? (this is a lot trickier to figure out)
     - Decide on a scheme for selection.
-    - Check out *A review on genetic algorithms: past, present, and future* ("GAreview.pdf" in Dropbox) for a more in depth background.
+    - Check out, *A review on genetic algorithms: past, present, and future* ("GAreview.pdf" in Dropbox) for a more in depth background.

 <div id='predprey'/>

 ## Predator Prey Challenge

 **(COMING SOON)**